 Big problem: in a life full of gnomes, it’s difficult to see the trees at long term, let alone the forest.

 And so it’s important for everyone to be permanently critical.

 It’s not because everything is possible, that everything is also equally possible.

 When one considers the following hypotheses concerning gnomes:

-- Gnomes do not exists.
+- Gnomes do not exist.

 - Gnomes exist, but they always run away…

 then there are several arguments that make me choose the first option (with regret but resolutely).
-I can now divide these arguments for the sake of clear thinking into:
+I now divide these arguments for the sake of clear thinking into:

 - arguments within man, for example: people (like me) would appreciate it so very much; people find themselves very interesting when THEY see it; people are subject to all sorts of wrong interpretations, suggestiveness, cheating by others, folies à deux, hallucinations, delusions, memory disorders… Yes, I am talking about the ‘normals’ among us;

 - arguments outside man, for example: these gnomes should be running very fast, faster than my and your reactions, faster than a camera etc…